Equity: Uber sells its Eats business in India, Qonto raises, and Tesla says no – TechCrunch

-Good morning friends, and welcome back to TechCrunch’s Equity Monday, a short-form audio hit to kickstart your week.
+Good morning, friends, and welcome back to TechCrunch’s Equity Monday, a short-form audio hit to kickstart your week.
 Equity’s regular, long-form shows still land each and every Friday, including this entry from just a few days ago.

 This morning, coming to you early from the frozen tundra of the American East Coast, it’s Tuesday.
 That’s because yesterday was a holiday in the United States, so we took the day to work a little bit less than usual.
 But that doesn’t mean we’d skip an episode, so let’s dive into topics:

 - Uber is cutting its losses in India, selling its Eats business for a stake in Zomato.
 Zomato is well-funded, and Uber now loses less money.
-However, where it will find growth is thits next question.
+However, where it will find growth is the next question.

 - Also on the news front, Tesla is saying ‘no’ to reports that its cars accelerate without input.